-First time users will receive a copy of this policy and OPLIN access information.
+First-time users will receive a copy of this policy and OPLIN access information.
 All users of this service agree to hold the MLJ-Hardin County District Library and OPLIN harmless from any and all claims, losses, damages, obligations, or liabilities directly or indirectly relating to the use of OPLIN and the Internet, caused thereby or arising therefrom.
-In no event shall the MLJ-Hardin County District Library or OPLlN have any liability for for lost profits or for indirect, special punitive, or consequential damages or any liability to any third party, even if the MLJ-Hardin County district Library or OPLIN is advised of such damages.
-The Library 's OPLIN computers access the Internet, which is a global entity with a highly diverse user population, and Library patrons use it at their own risk.
-As with other library materials, it is the parents or legal guardian of minor children not the Library staff, who must assume ultimate responsibility for supervising access to Internet resources in the Library.
+In no event shall the MLJ-Hardin County District Library or OPLlN have any liability for lost profits or for indirect, special punitive, or consequential damages or any liability to any third party, even if the MLJ-Hardin County district Library or OPLIN is advised of such damages.
+The Library’s OPLIN computers access the Internet, which is a global entity with a highly diverse user population, and Library patrons use it at their own risk.
+As with other library materials, it is the parents or legal guardians of minor children, not the Library staff, who must assume ultimate responsibility for supervising access to Internet resources in the Library.
 Parents of minors must sign a permission slip before their children may have training and access to the Internet.

-In order to use the OPLIN/Internet computers all patrons must read, agree to the Library's use policy., and sign a disclaimer at the Reference Desk.
+In order to use the OPLIN/Internet computers all patrons must read and agree to the Library's use policy and sign a disclaimer at the Reference Desk.
 Minors under the age of 18 must have a parent or guardian sign before they can use the OPLIN computers.
 Children under the age of 8 must be accompanied by an adult.